[HISTORY: Adopted by the Town of Georgetown 5-2-2011 Annual Town Meeting, Art. 34. Amendments noted where applicable.]

 Establish a permit mechanism and associated fees for activities covered under this chapter.

-Nothing in this chapter is intended to replace or supersede the requirements of the Town of Georgetown Zoning Bylaw,
+Nothing in this chapter is intended to replace or supersede the requirements of the Town of Georgetown Zoning Bylaw, the Massachusetts Wetlands Protection Act, the Town of Georgetown Wetlands Protection Bylaw, any other bylaw that may be adopted by the Town of Georgetown, or any rules and regulations adopted thereunder.

 The following definitions shall apply in the interpretation and implementation of this chapter.
 Additional definitions may be adopted by separate regulation.